denilsonsa/crx-uri-splitter/README.md

 * Intuitive and easy-to-use.
 * Customizable fonts.
 * [Internationalized domain name][idn] support (thanks to [punycode.js][punycode] library).
+* Chrome sync (your options are synced across devices).

 [![Screenshot of an Amazon search page in the extension](images/Example-amazon.png)][cws]